nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/coding-self-assessment.md

 1. Create a loop that asks the user to choose an option, and will continue running until the use selects `5`, at which point the program will finish.

 ### Implement the Menu System in Program.cs
 Inside the `Program.cs` file , you will implement the following methods underneath the loop (detailed instructions for each below).

+All of the methods should accept two parameters, in this order:
+1. The list of products
+1. The list of product types

 To test whether these methods work, add logic to the program loop to call the appropriate method when a user chooses an option:

 1. `DisplayMenu`